Trump Deposed For 90 Minutes In Civil Case Involving Chef José Andrés

 President-elect Donald Trump sat for a deposition on Thursday in a civil lawsuit related to his hotel in the Old Post Office building in Washington, D.C., Trump spokeswoman Hope Hicks confirmed to NPR via email.
 Even as Trump prepares to assume the presidency, he continues to have entanglements related to his wide-ranging business dealings.

-A source close to the case confirms, the videotaped deposition took place at Trump Tower in New York and lasted 90 minutes.
+A source close to the case confirms the videotaped deposition took place at Trump Tower in New York and lasted 90 minutes.
 The $10 million civil lawsuit, for breach of contract, was filed by Trump's lawyers in August 2015 against celebrity chef José Andrés' restaurant group, Think Food Group.
 Andrés pulled out of a plan to open an upscale restaurant at the hotel after then-candidate Trump disparaged Mexican immigrants.
 Think Food Group also countersued for $8 million.
 In countersuing, the restaurant group argued that Trump's comments were hurting business:

 "The perception that Mr. Trump's statements were anti-Hispanic made it very difficult to recruit appropriate staff for a Hispanic restaurant, to attract the requisite number of Hispanic food patrons for a profitable enterprise, and to raise capital for what was now an extraordinarily risky Spanish restaurant."

-Trump's lawyers had tried to avoid the deposition arguing the president-elect was "extremely busy handling matters of very significant public importance."
+Trump's lawyers had tried to avoid the deposition, arguing the president-elect was "extremely busy handling matters of very significant public importance."
 But last week the judge in the case ordered Trump to sit for the deposition before the end of this week.

-While civil case has dragged on for months, as recently as Thursday morning, Andrés tweeted an offer to Trump for a way to settle the dispute.
+While the civil case has dragged on for months, as recently as Thursday morning Andrés tweeted an offer to Trump for a way to settle the dispute.

 Again Mr. Peotus @realDonaldTrump if you are awake, let's resolve this in a friendly way.
 We donate $ to a charity, 🤝😀..?
 Is a great deal!— José Andrés (@chefjoseandres) January 5, 2017

-A number of lawsuits involving Trump and his businesses remain outstanding and are unlikely to be resolved before he takes the oath of office later this month.
-That could mean having a president in office who is subject to ongoing litigation, a potential major distraction for the leader of the free world.
+A number of lawsuits involving Trump and his businesses remain outstanding and are unlikely to be resolved before he takes the oath of office on Jan.
+20. That could mean having a president in office who is subject to ongoing litigation, a potential major distraction for the leader of the free world.
 There is a pretrial hearing scheduled for May 17 in a case against another celebrity chef, Geoffrey Zakarian, who pulled out of a restaurant project in the Old Post Office as well.

 Andrés endorsed Democrat Hillary Clinton during the campaign and called on Trump to apologize to Mexicans and every "person he has insulted."
-Zakarian told the Village Voice in November that he nixed the project because "because my buddy Donald, he f***** up.
+Zakarian told the Village Voice in November that he nixed the project "because my buddy Donald, he f***** up.
 He opened his f****** mouth."

 NPR's Peter Overby wrote in more detail about both cases late last year.